Portland Police Bureau Hire Date: October 2, 2017

 Chief Danielle Outlaw was sworn in as Chief of Police for the Portland Police Bureau on October 2, 2017.
 She began her career with the Oakland Police Department as an Oakland Police Explorer.
 As she rose through the ranks to Deputy Chief, she worked in various assignments throughout the Oakland Police Department, including Patrol, Community Services, the Office of Chief of Police, the Criminal Investigation Division, Internal Affairs and the Office of Inspector General.

-She served as the Vice President of the San Francisco Bay Area National Organization of Black Law Enforcement Executives (NOBLE) Chapter, is a member of the University of San Francisco (USF) International Institute of Criminal Justice Leadership Advisory Board and the International Association of Chiefs of Police (IACP) Human and Civil Rights Committee.
+She has served as the Vice President of the San Francisco Bay Area National Organization of Black Law Enforcement Executives (NOBLE) Chapter, and is a member of the International Association of Chiefs of Police (IACP) Human and Civil Rights Committee.

 She also demonstrates civic advocacy through Alpha Kappa Alpha Sorority, Incorporated.
 Deputy Chief Outlaw earned a Bachelor of Arts in Sociology from the University of San Francisco and a Master of Business Administration from Pepperdine University.
 She is also a graduate of the Police Executive Research Forum Senior Management Institute for Police and the Major Cities Chiefs’ Association Police Executive Leadership Institute.